ayushchatur/FLIP/documentation/support_docs.md

 FLIP implements a microservice-based architecture.
 The Image Service, Import Service and Data Service are deployed as Dockerised microservices, running in Kubernetes, orchestrated by a FLIP API.

 # Components
-## Central Hub API

-[TODO: List Central Hub API endpoints and their responsibilities - dev team]

-## Lambdas

-[TODO: List the Lambdas that we have defined and their purpose - dev team]

 ## Kubernetes
 All client-side services deployed into the Secure Enclave are running as Dockerised components in Kubernetes.
 These are deployed and configured using Terraform scripts for infrastructure and Ansible playbooks for installation and configuration.